Risk Management Strategies

 Some of the tools we utilize to accomplish the protection of assets (as well as to accomplish additional financial planning goals) include: wills, testamentary trusts, living trusts, international “offshore” trusts, irrevocable trusts, “Delaware” trusts, limited liability companies and partnerships, family limited partnerships, qualified retirement plans, IRAs, life insurance, annuities, and obviously property, casualty, and liability insurance policies.
 All of these, in varying degrees, can be very effective in accomplishing asset protection.

 A key point to understand about asset protection is that no one instrument will do everything.
-Instead, a comprehensive plan based on your specific circumstances and needs will produce the best results.
-A review of your assets and potential risk exposures with one of our advisors is a good starting point for this type planning.
+Instead, a comprehensive plan based on individual circumstances and needs will produce the best results.
+A review of your assets and potential risk exposures with one of our professional advisors is a good starting point for this type planning.
+With the passage of the 2005 Federal Bankruptcy Reform Act, this area of planning is more crucial than ever.